dianekaplan/django-familytree/README.md

-[BUILDING IN PROGRESS] Django family tree tool that can import data from a GEDCOM file (the common geneology standard used on sites like ancestry.com).
+Django family tree tool that can import data from a GEDCOM file (the common geneology standard used on sites like ancestry.com), and allow you to:

-**Basic family tree (import once from gedcom)** Setup/data import:
-- Set environment variables (local in .bash_profile, staging/prod in heroku): export ENV_ROLE=development
-export FAMILY_LOCAL_DB_PASS=[your local db password] export EMAIL_HOST_PASSWORD=[your email host password] ROOT_URL (temporary?)
-SOURCE_DATABASE_PASSWORD
-SECRET_KEY

-- save gedcom file in: mysite/familytree/management/commands/gedcom_files
-- from directory with manage.py, run: python3 manage.py importgedcom your_file.ged

-By default, all of your person/family records will display to all users

-**Add family branches**
+- augment your tree with pictures, video/audio clips, stories, and notes
+- set up users with access to specific branches of the tree (so they see only the content for their own relatives)
+- summarize 'family history' for each branch of the family, to help pull together narratives to orient your users

+**Overview**
+This tool provides a way to set up a more customized display for your family tree, pulling the people/families from your GEDCOM file to set up the structure (you can also add them one at a time using the django admin), but where you then add your own custom content and have control over the display.
+For now this assumes working knowledge of Django, as well as having some media server to host your images.
+The instance of my family tree runs on Heroku, using the Cloudinary plugin to host images and video/audio files.

-Some relatives/users are only related to one part of the family, so I want to only show them people/images related to them.
+**Determine what 'branches' to set up for your family** Some relatives/users are only related to one part of the family, so I want to only show them people/images related to them.
 Define family branches in the admin UI as a way of (a) sorting people for clearer display and (b) showing each user the people they're related to.
 I define 4 branches in my instance (one for each of my grandparents), which makes things easier to find: